nytimes/rd-blender-docker/README.md

 ```
 For all tags available see [Docker tags](#docker-tags)

+> If you are running a GPU image make sure you [follow and setup Nvidia Container Toolkit](https://github.com/NVIDIA/nvidia-docker)

 ## Docker tags
 - `nytimes/blender:latest` - Latest CPU image with latest Blender version
 - `nytimes/blender:latest-gpu` - Latest GPU image with latest Blender version